 To begin with the Daleks are on top form here.
 Terry Nation really does his best to make them seem not only powerful but utterly pitiless too.

-In their first story whilst they were menacing, its true that they obviously they were greatly limited by not being able to leave the city.
+In their first story whilst they were menacing, its true that they were greatly limited by not being able to leave the city.
 Here however we get to see them hunt down people in the streets, feed them to giant mutants, torture and brutalize them in their camps and perform horrific experiments on them.

 The Robomen are a truly chilling concept.
 They play on the old idea of being turned into a monster, body horror, as well as a man being transformed into a machine a good few years before the more famous Cybermen would.